natcap/invest.users-guide/source/coastal_protection.rst

 Summary
 =======

 Understanding the role that nearshore habitats play in the protection of coastal communities is increasingly important in the face of a changing climate and growing development pressure.
 The InVEST Coastal Protection model quantifies the protective benefits that natural habitats provide against erosion and inundation in nearshore environments.
 It is composed of two sub-models: a Profile Generator and a Nearshore Wave and Erosion model.
 In the absence of local data detailing the profile of the shoreline, the Profile Generator model helps users combine information about the local bathymetry and backshore to generate a 1-Dimensional (1D) cross-shore (perpendicular to the shoreline) beach profile.
 The Nearshore Waves and Erosion model uses the shoreline profile to compute summaries of nearshore wave information and outputs the total water level and the amount of shoreline erosion in the presence and absence of nearshore marine habitats (e.g., coral or oyster reefs, vegetation, sand dunes).
-Outputs can be used to better understand the relative contributions of different natural habitats in reducing nearshore wave energy levels and coastal erosion and to highlight the protective services offered by natural habitats to coastal populations.
+Outputs can be used to better understand the relative contributions of different natural habitats in reducing nearshore wave energy levels and coastal erosion, and to highlight the protective services offered by natural habitats to coastal populations.
 This information can help coastal managers, planners, landowners and other stakeholders understand the coastal protection services provided by nearshore habitats, which can in turn inform coastal development strategies and permitting.
 This is a "Tier 1" model.

 We recommend running this model after the Coastal Vulnerability model, since the inputs are similar and the Coastal Vulnerability model helps understand the general wave and wind field near a site of interest.
 However, these models can be run separately.